 IRS Wage Garnishment Basics

-If you owe back taxes, the IRS may garnish up to 65% of your non-exempt wages until the debt is repaid or you make other arrangements to pay the debt.
+If you owe back taxes, the IRS may garnish wages up to 65% of your non-exempt earnings until the debt is repaid or you make other arrangements to pay the debt.
 Any bonus that you might receive will be taken in its entirety, as bonuses are not exempt from a government levy.

 IRS Wage Garnishment Process